 If you can get tickets though, the size of the event and its exclusivity make it one of the best sports vacations in America.

 Each year, the Super Bowl changes destination with each city putting on a show with local flair, creating a festival-like atmosphere in the days leading up to the game.

-This allows sports travellers the chance to experience more than just 60-minutes of season-defining football.
+This allows you the chance to experience more than just 60 minutes of season-defining football.

 2. Louisville, Kentucky

 Louisville is itself an underrated tourist destination, but the city is a genuine sporting mecca.

 But that’s certainly the case with the biggest city in Kentucky.